76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Ten templates, 76 pages, one build pipeline.
 David Eskow’s pages spread across the agency’s full dental template library: Homepage, About Us, Contact Us, Services Lander (4 pages — cosmetic, preventive, restorative, and specialty dentistry), Service Page (24 individual service pages), Doctor Page (11 staff profile pages covering doctors, hygienists, and support staff), Blog Lander, Blog (17 posts), Blog Category (7 category index pages), and a Default Template (9 supporting pages including patient resources, insurance, payment options, and privacy policy).
-Each page was built on its assigned template from the sitemap row; no page was hand-rolled outside the template system.
+The sitemap row told us which template each page belonged to, and that’s the template it got — not a single page was assembled by hand off-system.

 2. Spec followed line-for-line — with the original-site crawl as content-fidelity baseline.
-The agency’s workbook carried an Hours Estimated structure for the core build issues: 41h for the primary build task, 9h for project management, and tracked hours for content and fix rounds.
-The workbook also included an Original Site Backup (SF) tab — a 96-row Screaming Frog export — providing H1 text and meta data for every indexable page on the existing site.
-That tab served as the fidelity target: each rebuilt page’s H1 and meta description should match the crawl output unless the agency explicitly changed it.
+Hours were budgeted row by row in the workbook for the core build issues — 41h on the primary build, 9h on project management, and separately tracked time for the content and fix rounds.
+Sitting alongside those numbers was an Original Site Backup (SF) tab: a 96-row Screaming Frog export holding the H1 text and meta data for every indexable page the existing site had.
+We read that tab as the target to hit — a rebuilt page’s H1 and meta description were expected to match the crawl unless the agency said otherwise.
 We chose to anchor each page against the crawl data rather than rebuilding from workbook descriptions alone — because on a same-domain build without URL migration, the primary risk is content drift that looks correct on visual first pass but surfaces weeks later during the agency’s QA reconciliation.

-The principle: on a same-domain build, the crawl baseline is as binding as the hours estimate.
-A dev team that builds the pages but ignores the crawl produces a site that looks correct visually but fails the agency’s QA pass on content accuracy.
+Put plainly, on a same-domain build the crawl baseline binds us every bit as much as the hours figure does.
+Build the pages while ignoring the crawl and you get a site that photographs well and then fails the agency’s QA on content accuracy.

 3. Staff profile corpus — 11 pages built from agency-provided content.
 The Doctor Page template was the deepest part of the team-roster build: 11 profiles covering doctors, hygienists, certified dental assistants, and the practice manager.
 Each profile required custom content supplied by the agency.
 Mid-engagement, new client images were received and integrated across the live site in a dedicated update task, requiring the homepage and several profile pages to be revisited after the initial QA pass.